How Rent-to-Own Lease Agreements Benefit Both Tenants and Landlords

 There are a number of obvious benefits for landlords using rent-to-own lease options:

-• The landlord assumes very little risk in rent-to-own lease agreements.
+The landlord assumes very little risk in rent-to-own lease agreements.
 The regular terms of the lease must be fulfilled, so there is no increased risk from damage.
 The tenants must take care of maintenance themselves.
 Should the tenants fail to pay rent on time or violate other items in the lease agreement, they forfeit all of the extra payments they have made to the landlord.
+Additionally, using a lease purchase agreement or lease purchase contract can provide extra security for landlords by clearly outlining the buyer's obligations and the legal framework for the transaction.

 Advantages to Tenants

 The primary advantage of entering a rent-to-own lease agreement is that it offers people a way to build credit and become a homeowner.
 In some cases, tenants are actually able to build equity in the home while they are still renting.
+Rent credit, a feature of many rent-to-own agreements, allows a portion of the monthly rent to be set aside and applied toward the future down payment or purchase price, helping tenants build equity and prepare for homeownership.
 Theoretically, making extra payments in rent gives tenants a greater stake in the property and can therefore encourage creditworthiness in the form of regular and timely rent payments.

 At the same time, should a tenant’s financial situation worsen, they are not obligated to exercise the option to purchase.
 They will forfeit any extra money they gave the landlord, but they do not have to face the potentially much more severe ordeal of going through a foreclosure.